ShivamaniG/Temporal-RAG-Pipeline/README.md

 To automate the ingestion of documents (PDF, DOCX, XLSX, etc.) by:
 - Downloading the file from a URL
-- Parsing the content into meaningful chunks
+- Parsing the content using [`unstructured.io`](https://www.unstructured.io)
-- Generating embeddings using OpenAI
+- Generating embeddings using all-MiniLM-L6-v2 embedding model.
 - Storing both chunks and embeddings in Milvus vector DB
 - Managing the pipeline through Temporal.io using asynchronous Python workers